The Touch December 28, 2020

 1 Hr., 52 Mins.

-efore Ingmar Bergman made Scenes from a Marriage (1973), an unusually detailed look at a once-happy marriage’s slow death, he made The Touch (1971).
+Scenes from a Marriage (1973), an unusually detailed look at a once-happy marriage’s slow death, he made The Touch (1971).
 The Touch is also centrally about a once-happy marriage’s slow death, but it spends more time covering the life and the demise of the adulterous affair which damns it.
-Scenes from a Marriage is often praised for its emotional realism — how it finishes
+Scenes from a Marriage is often praised for its emotional realism — how it finishesefore Ingmar Bergman made

 without a proverbial stone unturned.
 The Touch, by contrast, leaves us hankering for more than it gives us — a better understanding of its doomed union; an affair that felt as all-consuming as it’s suggested to be.
 The movie has long been considered a “lesser” Bergman project, though some notable contrarians say it’s an unheralded success for the director.
 I think of it more as a worthwhile stepping stone.
 It's an ultimately unsuccessful stab at dramatizing a narrative subject Bergman would soon largely master, made additionally rewarding because of a moving star turn from Bibi Andersson.